 As Republicans are set to take control of the United States Senate following Tuesday’s election, President Barack Obama’s chances of achieving much during his remaining two years in office might seem slim.
 But there are some reasons to be optimistic.
 After six years of gridlock, the two parties might yet work out at least a few issues.

-Their opposition to his health reforms gave them back control of the House of Representatives in 2010 when the country arguably needed its politicians to focus more on the economy and the federal budget, both then deep in the red.
+Their opposition to his health reforms gave them back control of the House of Representatives in 2010, when the country arguably needed its politicians to focus more on the economy and the budget, both then deep in the red.

-The parties also agree that the defense spending cuts that went into effect last year as a result of their earlier failure to reach a budget deal — called the “sequester” — have been too crude.
+The parties also agree that the defense cuts that went into effect last year as a result of their failure to reach a budget deal — the so-called sequester — have been too crude.

-Finally, Republican majorities in both chambers of Congress should be more likely to give the president the authority he needs to negotiate comprehensive trade agreements with the European Union and countries on the Pacific rim.
+Finally, Republican majorities in both chambers should be more likely to give the president the authority he needs to negotiate comprehensive trade agreements with the European Union and countries on the Pacific rim.

 In the case of the president, the argument is he wants to have a successful last two years, so he’s going to find ways to work with Republicans.
 The argument on the flip side is that Republicans want to show that they can govern, especially since they face very tough electoral challenges in 2016.

 Their reelection battles will be even tougher if Hillary Clinton, the popular former secretary of state, is the other party’s presidential candidate that year.

 Because it presents a more formidable challenge to most Republican legislators in their primary elections than their Democratic opponents do in November, most are comfortable doing nothing for fear of upsetting their voters.

-The few times a deal seemed possible, on the budget and on military intervention in Syria last year, his administration botched the opportunity for bipartisan agreement by asking too much.
-It doesn’t seem the case that his underlings have learned much from those experiences.
+The few times a deal seemed possible, on the budget and on military intervention in Syria, his administration botched the opportunity for bipartisan agreement by asking too much.
+It doesn’t look like his underlings have learned from those experiences.